UK PonyCon is taking place at the Nottingham City Campus of NTU in Nottingham city centre, easily accessible by both public transport and car.

 Nottingham station has fast direct services to London, Birmingham, Manchester, Liverpool, Cardiff, Leeds, Sheffield and Norwich.
 You can use the National Rail Enquiries Journey Planner to plan your journey to Nottingham.

-Once you've arrived at the station, it's a twenty minute walk to Nottingham Conference Centre, or a short tram ride from the station.
+Once you’ve arrived at the station, it’s a twenty minute walk to the Nottingham City Campus of NTU, or a short tram ride from the station.

-East Midlands Airport is an international airport with direct flights to many domestic and European destinations, including Amsterdam, Barcelona, Belfast, Berlin, Brussels, Dublin, Edinburgh, Glasgow, Paris, Prague, Rome and Warsaw.
+East Midlands Airport is an international airport with direct flights to many domestic and European destinations, including Amsterdam, Barcelona, Belfast, Berlin, Brussels, Dublin, Edinburgh, Glasgow, Naples, Prague, Rome, Salzburg, Sofia and Warsaw.

-The Skylink Express is a fast and frequent coach service linking East Midlands Airport to Nottingham city centre and operates early morning until late evening, seven days a week.
-The journey time is approximately 30 minutes.
-Alternatively, take the slower Skylink bus service, which takes 60 minutes and operates 24 hours per day.
+The Skylink Clifton is a fast and frequent bus service linking East Midlands Airport to Nottingham city centre and operates early morning until late evening, seven days a week.
+The journey time is approximately 40 minutes.
+Alternatively, take the slower Skylink Nottingham bus service, which takes approximately one hour and operates 24 hours per day.

 Attendees from further afield may wish to fly into a London airport and then take a train or coach.
 National Express operate coaches direct from the London airports and London Victoria Coach Station to Nottingham.
 Alternatively, make your way to London St Pancras International train station, where there are frequent direct train services to Nottingham.
 You may also wish to consider flying via Amsterdam or Dublin to connect to a direct flight to East Midlands Airport.